Skip to content

 • Costs of private treatment abroad – private treatment abroad can often be found at a fraction of the price in Ireland.

-• No waiting times –HSE are having long waiting lists for treatment, but by travelling you can get treatment significantly sooner.
+• No waiting times –HSE has long waiting lists for treatment, but by travelling you can get treatment significantly sooner.
 And in some cases get a refund for general surgery abroad.

 • New surgery treatments – HSE often offers the cheapest available surgery, but in a private clinic abroad you and your doctor can choose the best available service.